paretoman/votekit/tutorial/voteCasters.md

 * Ranking
   * ranking: a rank for each candidate, Number[].
 0 is the best ranking, then 1, 2, etc.
   * rankings: a list of preferences.
 Each is a list with a rank for each candidate.
 Number[][].
 0 is the best ranking, then 1, 2, etc.
-  * cansByRank: a list of preferences.
+  * cansByRankList: a list of preferences.
 Each is a list indexed by rank.
 Each entry is a list of candidates at that ranking.
 Candidates are represented by index.
 Number[][][].

 ## Votes